RaimundasR/grafana-playground/README.md

 ├── promtail/
 │   └── config.yml                   # Configuration for Promtail to scrape logs
 ├── README.md                        # Main project documentation
-├── tets                             # Placeholder or test directory
 ```

 ## Architecture & Structure

-- **Apache Configuration**: The `httpd.conf` file located in the `apache/` directory configures the Apache HTTP servers used in this setup.
+- **Apache Configuration**: Located under `apache/`, the `httpd.conf` file configures the Apache HTTP servers used in this setup.

-- **Blackbox Exporter**: Located in `blackbox/`, `blackbox.yml` defines modules for HTTP/HTTPS probing used by Prometheus.
+- **Blackbox Exporter**: In the `blackbox/` directory, `blackbox.yml` defines modules for HTTP/HTTPS probing used by Prometheus.

-- **Caddy Setup**: The `Caddyfile` in the `caddy/` directory configures the reverse proxy rules for routing requests to different services.
+- **Caddy Setup**: The `Caddyfile` in the `caddy/` directory configures reverse proxy rules for routing requests in a secured way.

-- **Docker Compose**: The `docker-compose.yml` file defines all the services including Prometheus, Grafana, Loki, NGINX, and Apache along with their configurations and network settings.
+- **Docker Compose**: `docker-compose.yml` defines all the services, including Prometheus, Grafana, Loki, NGINX, and Apache, along with their configurations and network settings.

-- **Loki Configuration**: The `config.yml` under the `loki/` directory contains configurations for the Loki log aggregator.
+- **Loki Configuration**: The `config.yml` under `loki/` contains configurations for the Loki log aggregator.

-- **NGINX Dashboard**: The `nginx-template-dashboard.json` stores a Grafana dashboard template to visualize NGINX metrics collected by Prometheus.
+- **NGINX Dashboard**: `nginx-template-dashboard.json` stores a Grafana dashboard template to visualize NGINX metrics collected by Prometheus.

-- **NGINX Configuration**: The `default.conf` in `nginx/` sets up basic server configuration for the NGINX instances used.
+- **NGINX Configuration**: Under `nginx/`, the `default.conf` file sets up basic server configurations for NGINX instances.

-- **Prometheus Configuration**: Located in `prometheus/`, the `prometheus.yml` defines scraping jobs and targets for Prometheus.
+- **Prometheus Configuration**: Located in `prometheus/`, the `prometheus.yml` file defines scraping jobs and targets for Prometheus.

-- **Promtail Configuration**: The `promtail/config.yml` file configures log scraping settings for the Promtail client that forwards logs to Loki.
+- **Promtail Configuration**: The `config.yml` file in `promtail/` configures log scraping settings for the Promtail client to forward logs to Loki.

-- **README.md**: Main project documentation providing an overview, setup instructions, and other necessary details about the project.
+- **README.md**: This file provides an overview, setup instructions, and other necessary details about the project.

-- **tets**: Presumably a placeholder or test directory.

 ## Deployment & Setup

-1. **Prerequisites**:
+### Prerequisites
 - Ensure Docker and Docker Compose are installed on your system.

-2. **Deployment Steps**:
+### Deployment Steps
-   - Clone the repository:
+1. Clone the repository:
-     ```
+    ```bash
     git clone <repository-url>
     cd <repository-directory>
     ```
-   - Start the stack using Docker Compose:
+2. Start the stack using Docker Compose:
-     ```
+    ```bash
     docker-compose up -d
     ```
-   - Access Grafana on `http://localhost:3000` using default credentials (`admin` / `admin`).
+3. Access Grafana on `http://localhost:3000` using default credentials (`admin` / `admin`).

-3. **Service Ports**:
+### Service Ports
 - Prometheus: `9090`
 - Grafana: `3000`
 - Loki: `3100`
 - Caddy: `80`, `443`
 - Blackbox Exporter: `9115`
 - Custom Application Servers (NGINX, Apache): Monitored through respective reverse proxy paths.

 ## Configuration & Environment

-Configure environment variables as needed in the `docker-compose.yml` for various services.
+Configurations for the project are primarily handled within `docker-compose.yml`.
 Key environment variables include:

 - `GF_SECURITY_ADMIN_PASSWORD`: Sets Grafana's admin password.
 - Network and volume configurations ensure persistent data storage for Prometheus, Loki, and Grafana.